AlenaGM/pet-food-shop/README.md

 # Zooov

 Online pet food shop.
-Personal project aimed to perfect my skills in building adaptive CSS-Grid layouts.
+Personal project aimed to perfect my skills in building responsive CSS-Grid layouts.

 The project was made on 9-10th weeks of code learning.